-Looking for a family-friendly trip out of Sydney that won’t break the bank?
+Looking for a family-friendly trip out of state that won’t break the bank?
 Think Melbourne.

-We wanted to find somewhere fun to visit for summer holiday and Melbourne seemed like a great economical option.
-It’s easy to jet to with quick flights and loads of family-friendly activities.
-You could drive from Sydney (it takes about 9 hours) but we opted to fly.
+We wanted to find somewhere fun to visit for a summer holiday and Melbourne seemed like a great economical option.
+It’s easy to get to with quick flights and loads of family-friendly activities.
+You could drive if you live in NSW or ACT but we opted to fly.
 With flights under $200 round trip per person and under 1.5 hours, it was hard to pass up.

 There’s a free tram that runs through Melbourne’s CBD and you should take full advantage of it.
 It’s sooooo easy.
 If you’re hopping on and off in the free zone, you don’t need to buy tickets, you just hop on at a station that says Free Tram Zone and then get off where you need to within the zone.
 The programmed announcements also warn you when you are nearing the end of the free zone, so if you are unsure of the boundary, you can just use that as a stopping point.
 We hopped on a few times without much rhyme or reason; it was fun to explore and took some of the load off our daughter’s legs.
 (She’s a great walker, but after about 30 minutes at a time, she’s ready for a break.)